LLM-Meta-SR: In-Context Learning for Evolving Selection Operators in Symbolic Regression: Background and Related Work

-Early work on LLMs for symbolic regression focused on specialized language models~\citep{kamienny2022end,biggio2021neural}, often assisted by Monte Carlo Tree Search~\citep{kamienny2023deep,shojaee2024transformer} or evolutionary algorithms~\citep{zhang2025ragsr}.
-With the advent of general-purpose LLMs, their use in symbolic regression has attracted increasing attention~\citep{shojaee2025llmsr}, either through the FunSearch framework~\citep{romera2024mathematical} or via integration with evolutionary algorithm frameworks~\citep{grayeli2024symbolic}.
+Early work on language models for SR focused on specialized models~\cite{kamienny2022end}, often assisted by Monte Carlo Tree Search~\cite{shojaee2024transformer} or evolutionary algorithms~\cite{zhang2025ragsr}.
+With the advent of general-purpose LLMs, their use in SR has attracted increasing attention~\cite{shojaee2025llmsr}, either through the FunSearch framework~\cite{romera2024mathematical} or via integration with evolutionary algorithm frameworks~\cite{grayeli2024symbolic}.
 In these studies, LLMs effectively replace traditional crossover and mutation operators to generate candidate solutions, but selection operators are still manually designed.
 This motivates the exploration of automated selection operator design using LLMs.

-Some recent work incorporates dataset descriptions into symbolic regression, referring to this as ``semantics''~\citep{liu2025decision}.
-However, this differs from the concept of semantics in genetic programming~\citep{moraglio2012geometric}, where it refers to the behavior of a program.
-In LLM-based program evolution, the fine-grained behavior of candidate programs is often overlooked and reduced to aggregate scores, which can obscure meaningful information and hinder evolutionary progress.
+Although there have been rapid advancements in LLM-based program evolution, the fine-grained behavior of candidate programs is often overlooked and reduced to aggregate scores, which can obscure meaningful information and hinder evolutionary progress.